Everything you always wanted to learn about the 3 key elements of The Service Profit Chain

 - Employee Satisfaction: The obvious first step to great loyalty is basic employee satisfaction.
 Basic satisfaction is closely connected to job context – the environment in which they get to do the job.

-- Internal Quality: To reach a basic level of satisfaction and, hopefully over time, more than that, we need to at job context and job content.
+- Internal Quality: To reach a basic level of satisfaction and, hopefully over time, more than that, we need to at look at job context and job content.
 Getting context and content right is driven by the dream team cycle.

 The 3 key elements of the Service Profit Chain